Q. What does it cost per square foot to build one of your homes or cottage designs?

 A. All units are designed with a concrete foundation and crawl space unless otherwise noted.
 All of our plans are offered with a pier foundation at no additional cost.
 Some plans give you the option of a full basement or a crawl space.
-As long as the plans have a staircase to the basement, you can have a full basement or a walk-out basement (if your building site suits a walk-out).
+As long as the plans have a staircase to the basement, you can have a full basement or a walk-out basement provided your building site suits a walk-out.
 Walk-outs are considered to be a custom change; therefore, the time required to draw the walk-out basement will be charged out at our hourly rate.
 Optional foundation types can be reviewed with a local engineer to suit soil and drainage conditions.

 Q. Will these plans satisfy my local building code?

 A. All plans are prepared to conform to the National Building Code of Canada, 2010.
 Due to local building codes and climatic conditions, plans must be reviewed by your local building officials prior to construction.
 In addition our plans meet the requirements of the International Residential Code and the Ontario Building Code.
 Currently, Ontario is the only province in Canada requiring this additional certification.
 All other provinces adhere to the National Building Code.
 Any plans that are shipped to Ontario also include the necessary paperwork for building permits.